baxterc/portfolio/README.md

 ###Setup
 1. Clone this repository
-2. Open index.html in a web browser _(may not be compatible with older versions of IE)_ **Alternately, you can view this page on the web at http://baxterc.github.io/portfolio**
+2. Open index.html in a web browser _(may not be compatible with older versions of IE)._

+**Alternately, you can view this page on the web at http://baxterc.github.io/portfolio**

 ###Technologies Used